 What is the status of the Camp Lejeune lawsuits?

 Camp Lejeune lawsuits are currently ongoing.
-Over 117,000 administrative claims are under review by the Department of the Navy, and over 1,300 federal lawsuits have already been filed.
+Over 232,000 administrative claims are under review by the Department of the Navy, and more than 1,800 federal lawsuits have already been filed.

 While no Camp Lejeune lawsuits have resulted in settlements yet, multiple families have received compensation from the Elective Option payout.
 This option allows victims with certain illnesses to receive fixed amounts of compensation within months of reviewing and accepting the offer.